virgilianshailer/AutoMusic/README.md

 > AI-powered ambient sound & background music generation for SillyTavern, driven by ComfyUI.

-AutoMusic reads your chat context, asks the LLM to analyse the scene, then generates matching **ambient sounds** (via Stable Audio) and **background music** (via ACE Step) through your local ComfyUI instance — all automatically, with crossfade transitions and a persistent per-chat library.
+AutoMusic reads your chat context, asks the LLM to analyse the scene, then generates matching **ambient sounds** and **background music** through your local ComfyUI instance — all automatically, with crossfade transitions and a persistent per-chat library.
+Each of the two channels can be driven by the audio engine of your choice (Stable Audio Open, Stable Audio 3.0, or ACE Step).

 ---